tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 # Percolator

-TiKV supports distributed transaction, which is inspired by Google's parer about *Percolator*.
+TiKV supports distributed transaction, which is inspired by Google's paper about *Percolator*.
 We will introduce it and how we make use of it in TiKV in this section.

 ## What is Percolator?

 *Percolator* is a system used for incremental processing on very large data set, built by Google.
 Support for distributed transactions is only a part of it.
 We will introduce Percolator briefly here.
-You can view the full paper [here](https://ai.google/research/pubs/pub36726#), and if you are very familiar to this parer, you can skip this section and go to read [Percolator in TiKV](#Percolator-in-TiKV)
+You can view the full paper [here](https://ai.google/research/pubs/pub36726#), and if you are very familiar to this paper, you can skip this section and go to read [Percolator in TiKV](#Percolator-in-TiKV)

 Percolator is built based on Google's BigTable.
 BigTable is a distributed storage system that supports single-row transactions, based on which Percolator implements distributed transactions in ACID snapshot-isolation semantics.
 A column `c` of Percolator is actually divided into following 5 internal columns of BigTable: